KastnerRG/cse160-opencl/PA6/cnn/Readme.md

 *Source: http://yann.lecun.com/exdb/publis/pdf/lecun-01a.pdf*

-Your optimized CUDA implementation of the convolutional layer will be used to perform inference for layers C1 and C3 (shown in red) in the figure above.
+Your optimized OpenCL implementation of the convolutional layer will be used to perform inference for layers C1 and C3 (shown in red) in the figure above.
 This leverages the [mini-dnn-cpp](https://github.com/iamhankai/mini-dnn-cpp) (Mini-DNN) framework for implementing the modified LeNet-5.

 ## Input Data